Generic Name: nimodipine (nih MO dih peen)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with nimodipine and lead to potentially dangerous effects.
-Avoid the use of grapefruit products while taking nimodipine.
+Grapefruit may interact with Nymalize and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Call your doctor at once if you have: